Derived Hecke algebra and cohomology of arithmetic groups: Setup for patching

-Let $K \subset K_0$ be a deeper level structure, $\mathbb{T}_K$ be as above, and let $\mathbb{T}_K \rightarrow k$ be as in \eqref{chi_def}: the map associated to the fixed automorphic representation $\Pi$, reduced modulo $p$.
-Let $\mathfrak{m}$ be the kernel of $\mathbb{T}_K \rightarrow k$, and $\mathbb{T}_{K,\mathfrak{m}}$ the completion of $\mathbb{T}_K$ at $\mathfrak{m}$.
+Moreover, for the specific character $\mathbb{T}_K \rightarrow k$ as in \eqref{chi_def}, i.e. the map associated to the fixed automorphic representation $\Pi$, reduced modulo $p$, we require more precise statements: Let $\mathfrak{m}$ be the kernel of $\mathbb{T}_K \rightarrow k$, and $\mathbb{T}_{K,\mathfrak{m}}$ the completion of $\mathbb{T}_K$ at $\mathfrak{m}$.
 We require there to exist a Galois representation\footnote{Note that the assumption that there is a $\mathbb{T}$-valued Galois representation, rather than a weaker notion such as a determinant, is not reasonable unless one has a condition like ``residual irreducibility.''
 In our case, however, we are assuming that the residual representation $\rhobar$ has very large image anyway -- see (b) below.}

 with the following properties:

 \begin{itemize} \item[(a)] (Unramified compatibility): Fix a representation $\tau$ of $G^{\vee}$.
 For all primes $q$ not dividing the level of $K$, the representation $\rho$ is unramified at $q$, and the action of $\mathrm{trace}(\tau \circ \tilde{\rho})(\mathrm{Frob}_q) \in \mathbb{T}_{K, \mathfrak{m}}$ coincides with the image of the (Satake)-associated Hecke operator $T_{q, \tau}$.